 - Digital TV

-THE RIGHTS OF ALL MEN AND WOMEN TO LIVE FREE FROM PERSECUTION OF ANY KIND
+THE RIGHTS OF ALL PEOPLE TO LIVE FREE FROM PERSECUTION OF ANY KIND

 - Learning for Life, including Religious Education lessons.